brikrey67/express-mongoose-mlab-deploy/readme.md

   > `heroku open` launches your production app in a new browser tab.

+  **Not working?** Check your Heroku log for helpful errors! `$ heroku logs --tail`

 Great job!
 Your app is fully deployed.
 Once finished, read through Heroku's [Getting started with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs).
-It explains the steps more in-depth and highlights many other useful features.
+It explains the steps in more depth and highlights many other useful features.

 ## Google Is Your Best Friend